dragonfly-science/sqlconvert/README.md

 ## Using it

-The script expects an ASCI formated SQL Server dump file.
+The script expects an ASCII formatted SQL Server dump file.
 UTF-8 coming next.
 It reads standard in and writes standard out.
 So, for example:

     user@computer:~/$ createdb mydb
     user@computer:~/$ time cat mydb-sql-server.sql | sqlconvert 2> errors.txt | psql -d mydb -f -